 Make-Ahead – Cook the shredded chicken up to 24 hours in advance and store in the fridge.
 Reheat in your crockpot on high just until warmed through.
 It should take about 15 minutes.

 Storing leftovers – Allow the meat to cool completely, then store in an airtight container in the fridge up to 4-5 days.
 Reheat in the microwave or on the stovetop.

 Freezing slow cooker chicken taco meat – Cool completely, then place into freezer bags.
 Squeeze out as much air as possible and freeze for up to 6 months.
 Thaw in the fridge overnight, then reheat in the slow cooker or on the stovetop.

 - Taco Stuffed Baked Potatoes

 Crock Pot Chicken Tacos

 - 1 ½ pounds boneless skinless chicken breasts about 3 large chicken breasts

 - salt, pepper and garlic powder to taste

 - Cover and cook on high for 3 hours or low for 4-5 hours.

-- Shred chicken in the crock pot and cook on low for about 30 minutes.
+- Shred chicken in the crock pot and cook on high for about 15 minutes.